CyberSecAI/.github/profile/README.md

 ### Solution Proof Of Concept

 > [!TIP]
-> See https://github.com/orgs/CyberSecAI/projects/2/views/1?pane=issue&itemId=86534944&issue=CyberSecAI%7CCWEMap%7C34 comments for Proof Of Concept demo examples.
+> See https://github.com/orgs/CyberSecAI/projects/2/views/1?pane=issue&itemId=86534944&issue=CyberSecAI%7CCWEMap%7C34 comments for Proof Of Concept demo examples of creating a CVE vulnerability Description from a set of links.

 ### Background
 Currently, in general, Vulnerability Descriptions are generated manually - and often lack quality and consistency.